 Know the symptoms

-Some common signs of depression include:
+Some common signs and symptoms of depression include:

 - Feeling sad or irritable most of the day